 Your doctor will also prescribe you with compression stockings.
-It’s important that you wear these every day, in order to improve your symptoms prevent any further complications.
+It’s important that you wear these every day in order to improve your symptoms and prevent any further complications.

 Without proper treatment, around one in ten people with deep vein thrombosis will develop a pulmonary embolism.
 This is a life-threatening condition, so it’s important to be aware of the symptoms.